Mr Habit

 Challenging Assumptions

-I opted to go with the stress reading feature as the primary flow and a meditation session after the user is notified as to the secondary flow.
-There were two reasons why I chose these options compared to the others.
-Stress was the most common provocation that set the habit loop in motion for those I interviewed.
-It made the most sense to address the biggest issue potential users were having which was stress.
-The app will collect and analyze data from the user’s behavior, schedule, and stress levels.
-Once a week has passed the app has gathered enough information to detect when the user is stressed.
-The app notifies and then opens a meditation session so the user meditates instead of smoking.
+I've decided to prioritize the stress reading feature as the main function, with a meditation session as an option.
+I made this decision for two reasons.
+During my interviews, stress emerged as the most common trigger for the habit loop.
+It seemed logical to address the primary issue that potential users faced.
+The app will collect and analyze data from the user's behavior, schedule, and stress levels.
+After a week, the app will have enough information to detect when the user is stressed.
+It will then notify the user and suggest a meditation session to help them manage stress instead of smoking.

 User flow demonstrates a user opening the app for the first time and following prompts that lead to the home page.